 intspan('1-3,14,29,92-97') [1, 2, 3, 14, 29, 92, 93, 94, 95, 96, 97]

-While they indicate the same values, the intspan is more compact and better divulges the contiguous nature of parts of the collection, making it easier for humans to quickly determine the "shape" of the data and ascertain "what's missing?"
+While they all indicate the same values, intspan is more compact.
+And it better divulges the contiguous nature of segments of the collection, making it easier for humans to quickly determine the "shape" of the data and ascertain "what's missing?"

 When iterating, pop()-ing an item, or converting to a list, intspan behaves as if it were an ordered--in fact, sorted--collection.
 A key implication is that, regardless of the order in which items are added, an intspan will always be rendered in the most compact, organized form possible.